About Me

 This paper establishes the phenomenon of intentional commitment and discusses the social-cognitive mechanisms underlying it.

-Cheng, S., Zhu, J., Zhou J., Shen, M., & Gao T. (in press).
+Cheng, S., Zhu, J., Zhou J., Shen, M., & Gao T. (2025).
 Spontaneous Coordination with Self-Commitment: How the Presence of Others Alters the Strength, Goal and Timing of Commitment.
 Cognition. [preprint-version]

 This paper explores a social origin of spontaneous intentional commitment.
 We propose a “social inner eye” hypothesis, assuming commitment in individual decision-making arises from an internalized self-presentation, transferring the audience of commitment from a real partner to an inner eye perspective.
 We demonstrate how social context influences the strength, content, and timing of individual commitment.